gabri3l4-execute/casino-lobby/DEPLOYMENT.md

 ---

-Generated: instructions to deploy `casino-lobby-v4` to Render (static or Node web service).
+Generated: instructions to deploy `casino-lobby` to Render (static or Node web service).

 **Uploading precompressed files to Amazon S3 (optional)**